 • 1/2 cup quick oats

-• 2 cups milk chocolate chips Note 1
+• 2 cups milk chocolate chips see note 2

-• 1/2 cup butterscotch chips (or more white chocolate chips instead)
+• 1/2 cup butterscotch baking chips or more white chocolate chips instead

 Instructions

-• PREP: Preheat oven to 350 degrees F (176C).
-Line a 9x13-inch pan with parchment paper, leaving some overhang for easy bar removal.
-Don't line the pan with wax paper or foil.
-Melt the butter in the microwave and set aside to cool back to room temperature -- using hot butter makes the crust greasy.
+• Preheat oven to 350°F (176°C).
+Line a 9×13-inch pan with parchment paper, leaving some overhang for easy bar removal.
+Don’t line the pan with wax paper or foil.
+Melt the butter in the microwave and set aside to cool back to room temperature—using hot butter makes the crust greasy.

-• GRAHAM CRACKER CRUST: Coarsely break up graham crackers and add to a powerful blender (you may need to do this in batches).
+• Coarsely break up graham crackers and add to a powerful blender (you may need to do this in batches).
 Pulse/blend until all crackers are fine crumbs.
 Measure a level 2 and 1/2 cups (288g) of the crumbs and add to a large bowl, along with the salt.
-Stir in the melted, but cooled, butter and mix to create a thick mixture.
+Stir in the melted but cooled butter and mix to create a thick mixture.
 Press this mixture into the prepared pan and use the bottom of a flat measuring cup to firmly press the crust into an even layer.

-• TOPPINGS: Pour the entire can of sweetened condensed milk over the graham cracker crust.
+• Pour the can of sweetened condensed milk over the graham cracker crust.
 Spread it into an even layer with the back of a spoon.
-Evenly top the condensed milk with quick oats, chocolate chips, butterscotch chips, white chocolate chips, and finally the M&M's.
+Evenly top the condensed milk with quick oats, chocolate chips, butterscotch chips, white chocolate chips, and M&M’s.
 Gently press everything into an even layer.

-• LET COOL AND ENJOY: Remove from the oven and allow the bars to cool completely-- about 1-2 hours.
-Speed up the cooling process by putting them in the fridge after they've cooled for about 20 minutes at room temperature.
-Use the overhang of parchment paper to remove the bars and use a sharp knife to make decisive cuts in the bars.
+• Remove from oven and allow bars to cool completely, about 1–2 hours.
+Speed up the cooling process by putting them in the fridge after they’ve cooled for about 20 minutes at room temperature.
+Use the parchment overhang to remove the bars, and use a sharp knife to make decisive cuts.
 Run the knife under warm water, dry on a kitchen towel, and repeat for each cut.

 Video